 According to the study, leadership hierarchies can arise from differences in the birds' typical speeds.
 They also found that leaders learn faster and become better navigators, even if leadership initially did not originate from navigational ability.
-In other words, individual differences which originally concerned purely physical abilities (speed) with time turned into individual differences regarding cognitive capacities (navigational skills).
-Figure 3.5 depicts this phenomenon: Speed did not correlate with homing efficiency before the group flight, but faster individuals did tend to gradually become leaders during the collective flight.
-After the flight these fast pigeons become more efficient as well (their navigational skills improved).
+In other words, individual differences that originally concerned purely physical abilities (speed) with time turned into individual differences regarding cognitive capacities (navigational skills).
+Figure 3.5 depicts this phenomenon: Speed did not correlate with homing efficiency before the group flight, but faster individuals did tend gradually to become leaders during the collective flight.
+After the flight, these faster pigeons also became more efficient (their navigational skills improved).
 This was the first time such a mechanism was reported.